unkokaeru/digital-garden/content/MTH1006 Logbook (1st draft).md

 ### Reflection
 - Basically just navigating Linux and then error-handling.
 Overall not that exciting stuff, but definitely useful - the "assert" command is also quite interesting.
 - Not too many problems, but any problems I did have I could figure out after a short while - mostly syntax.
-___
-To convert the exercises from session 8 of your document into the requested format, I'll first summarize the content of the exercises under the new headers and then format them accordingly.

 ## Week 9 (20/11/2023 - 26/11/2023)
 ### Summary